luciferofastora/exit-platform-8-autosplit/README.md

 ## Supported Games and Versions
 This timer has so far been tested for:
 - Platform 8
+  - v 1.0.6
   - v 1.1.1

+This has been confirmed to be working for Beat The Game, All Anomalies and All Achievements.
-Other versions (including those of Exit 8) may work as well, but have not been tried so far.
+Other versions may work as well, but have not been tried so far.
 If you have test results to contribute here, please let me know through a [GitHub Issue](https://github.com/luciferofastora/exit-platform-8-autosplit/issues) or by contacting me through the [official Exit 8 / Platform 8 Speedrunning Discord](https://discord.com/invite/WfAv8Vad33).

-I also haven't tested restarting the game mid-run (as may be required for Platform 8 - All Achievements) for technical reasons.
-I expect it to work all the same, but if you have tried it I appreciate feedback on that as well.
+The Exit 8 has been confirmed to not work, but support is planned for the future.

 ## Features
 ### Platform 8